‘Summer House’ Season 7 Cast Revealed

-Season 7 of “Summer House” is almost here.
-Bravo revealed a cast photo on January 12, showing who would rejoin the series when it premieres on February 13.
+Season 7 of “Summer House” kicks off February 13, 2023, and Bravo revealed a cast photo on January 12, revealing which new and returning cast members will appear in the popular reality television series.

-The picture, from left to right, includes Paige DeSorbo, Ciara Miller, Carl Radke, Lindsay Hubbard, Amanda Bakula, Kyle Cooke, Danielle Olivera, Gabby Prescod, Chris Leoni, Mya Allen and Samantha Feher.
+The picture, posted to the “Summer House Tea” Instagram, features Paige DeSorbo, Ciara Miller, Carl Radke, Lindsay Hubbard, Amanda Bakula, Kyle Cooke, Danielle Olivera, Gabby Prescod, Chris Leoni, Mya Allen and Samantha Feher.

-In the trailer, the housemates teased the new season would be “shocking” and “mayhem.”
+In the trailer, the housemates described the new season as “shocking” and “mayhem.”

-The fallout between former friends Lindsay Hubbard and Danielle Olivera will be featured in season 7.
+A falling out between former friends Lindsay Hubbard and Danielle Olivera was also teased in the trailer.

 “Why do I need your blessing?”
 Hubbard asks Olivera, seemingly referring to her relationship with Carl Radke.
 The couple has been engaged since August 2022, per People.